Bereshit - Genesis 1:1-6:8

 There are a few things to call out in this.

 First, we see the passage of time in the Hebrew mindset with the repeated phrase “there was evening and there was morning…” which may feel backwards to a western-minded bloke such as myself.
-The way Hebrew time is kept is that a day begins at the very start of night and completes at the following sunset.
+The way Hebrew time is kept is that a day begins at dusk and completes at the following day’s sunset.
+That is, when the sun goes down, the day is done.

-Next, we see the repeated phrase “and God saw that it was good” except on the 6th day, in which God saw that it was “very good.”
-After all creation was complete, it was perfect in God’s eyes.
+Next, we see the repeated phrase “and God saw that it was good.”
+This is repeated daily except on the 6th day, in which God saw that it was “very good.”
+After all creation was complete, it wasn’t just “good,” it was perfect in God’s eyes.

 The Creation of Woman

-Chapter two recounts the 6th day and leans into man a bit more.
-Firstly, God gave mankind dominion over all of the plants and animals - even having Adam, the first man, name everything one-by-one.
-After encountering every sort and kind of creature, no suitable partner was found for him.
-Though he was made in the image of God, he needed a helper - someone to balance him, challenge him, and partner with him work on earth.
-God started with the most basic unit of all creation (light; information) and ends with the most complex and most beautiful, woman.
+Chapter two recounts the 6th day but leans into the creation of man.
+Firstly, God gave mankind dominion over all of the plants and animals - even having Adam (the first human) name everything one-by-one.
+After encountering every sort and kind of plant, creature, and object, no suitable partner was found for him.
+Though he was made in the image of God, Adam needed a helper; someone to balance him, challenge him, and partner with him work on earth.
+God started with the most basic unit of all creation (light, information) and ends with the most complex and most beautiful, woman.
 Only after she is created does God call his work completed.

 The Fall of Man